GramGra07/WHS-FTC-Code_Training_Module/README.md

 - - - - -
 ## Tips and Hints <a name="tip"></a>
 ### 1. PRACTICE!!
-- It is known that if you practice somthing, you will get better at it over time, this is the same for coding and robotics
+- It is known that if you practice something, you will get better at it over time, this is the same for coding and robotics
 ### 2. Ask Questions
-- The WHS team has a lot of intellegent people who would love to help you if you simply ask
+- A lot of people know what they are doing and are willing to help if you just ask
 ### 3. If you don't know a concept, look it up
 - There are a lot of helpful solutions and people on the internet, someone **WILL** usually know the answer to your problem
 ### 4. READ